 It is recommended that parents visit Medina-Kaolack, Senegal prior to enrolling their children in order to familiarize themselves with the community in which their children will be living and the traditional method of teaching students will experience.
 It is further recommended that children under ten years of age be accompanied by a parent who will remain to provide the necessary care and supervision young children require.

-For a glimpse of life in the African Islamic community of Medina-Kaolack, Senegal, please visit http:www.IamMedinaBaye.com.
-For further information and to apply to AAII International Islamic Schools, please contact us.
+For further information about AAII International Islamic Schools, a glimpse of life in the Sufi African Islamic community of Medina-Baye, Kaolack, Senegal, and to apply for admission, please visit http:www.IamMedinaBaye.com.

 AAII Adult Literacy Initiatives